 The tax code surrounding business expenses can be complicated.
 Not only do the expenses have to be ordinary and necessary for operating your business, but some of them also have to meet other rules to qualify.

 The best way to find out if an expense is deductible is to work with a tax professional or visit the IRS website.
-That said, here are some common things that you can deduct:
+That said, here are some common deductions you may be able to take:

 - Office rent or mortgage payments